 This eBay buyer scam is when buyers offer to pay for your product off-site instead of eBay’s regular payment channels so that you can avoid transaction costs.

-As tempting as cost-cutting might seem, it’s not worth it.
+As tempting as cost-cutting it might seem, it’s not worth it.

 Offers of Overpayment